grafana/k6-docs/docs/sources/next/javascript-api/jslib/http-instrumentation-tempo/_index.md

 ## About trace contexts

-A _trace context_ is a set of standardized HTTP headers added to a request that lets a tracing system correlate the request with other requests as they navigate through a system.
+A _trace context_ is a set of standardized HTTP headers added to a request that lets a tracing system correlate it with other requests as they navigate through a system.
 The trace context specifications, such as the supported [W3C Trace Context](https://www.w3.org/TR/trace-context/) and [Jaeger Trace Context](https://www.jaegertracing.io/docs/1.21/client-libraries/#propagation-format), define specific header names and an encoding format for the header values.

 A trace context generally consists of, at least, a `trace_id`, a `span_id`, and a `sampled` flag.
 The `trace_id` is a unique identifier for the trace, the `span_id` is a unique identifier for the request, and the `sampled` flag is a boolean that indicates whether the request should be traced.
 For instance, the [W3C Trace Context](https://www.w3.org/TR/trace-context/) defines the `Traceparent` header, whose value contains a `trace_id`, a `span_id` and a `sampled` flag, encoded as a dash (`-`) separated list of hexadecimal values.
 When a trace context header is attached to an HTTP request, we refer to it as being _propagated_ to the downstream service.